supervisely-ecosystem/dicom-spatial-figures/README.md

 ### Create an empty Mask 3D figure

-To upload this empty spatial figure as a dummy for future geometry loading and thus conversion to a normal spatial figure
+This empty spatial figure will be uploaded as a dummy for future geometry loading and thus conversion to a normal spatial figure.

 ```python
 empty_figure = sly.VolumeFigure(